 The Computer Engineering Laboratory (CEL) is a multi-disciplinary laboratory located in the Neuroscience Department of the Erasmus Medical Center, Rotterdam, and collaborating with various university departments, research companies and institutes with a dual mission: To provide tools and methods for advancing brain research, and to develop engineering solutions to specific neuroscience-related problems.
 CEL is led by dr. ir.
 Christos Strydis who also coordinates lab activities with the department's valorization company Neurasmus B.V.
 The lab maintains strong collaboration ties with a number of external partners including but not limited to the Delft University of Technology (TUD), the Netherlands Institute for Neuroscience (NIN), the National Technical University of Athens (NTUA), the Brain Innovations venture, the Chalmers University of Technology (Sweden), and more.

 The CEL research activities cover a broad spectrum of topics including brain exploration, advanced technological solutions for accelerating brain modeling and simulation, as well as novel approaches related to implantable medical devices (IMDs) with a strong focus on implantable neuromodulators.
 Very recently, another theme added to the lab's activities is the development of functional ultra-sound (fUS) for unprecedented brain imaging.

-More specifically the CEL spans four distinctive research themes:
+Overall, the CEL spans now four distinct research themes:

 - BrainFrame: The creation of an HPC-based simulation platform with an intuitive programming interface for technically non-savvy neuroscientists for conducting high-speed brain simulations as well as general brain experimentation support.
 The theme currently seeks to provide a comprehensive pool of innovative technical solutions to serve neuroscientific experiments.
 Although concerned with a variety of efforts, the flag ship research of the theme is to develop an easy-to-use heterogeneous HPC brain simulation framework using PyNN as a front-end, the BrainFrame Framework.